This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Humble Beginnings (2023)

 In April 2023, at 22 years old, Taylor quit his job as an electrician and started his first company.
 By May the website was live, and by June the first sauna was sold.
+He built GlampLaunch from scratch — with no loans, no investors, and no external funding — just graft, belief, and sheer persistence.
 The year was full of scrappy wins and painful lessons — the kind of raw beginnings that shaped the foundation of GlampLaunch.

 Close-up of the first sauna sale that went wrong—misinstalled eaves/flashing causing leaks, later replaced by the manufacturer.